wharfkit/website/src/lib/guides/ContractKit/creating-smart-contract-actions.md

 */
 ```

 We'd recommend getting familiar with these types and using them, you can find more information about them in the [Antelope documentation](/docs/antelope).
-If you do need to work with native Javsacript data types in your application, there are a number of methods to convert this data to standard types.
+If you do need to work with native Javascript data types in your application, there are a number of methods to convert this data to standard types.

 To convert the entire action back to a plain JSON representation of the entire action object, the `Serializer.objectify()` method can be used against the `Action` itself.